The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Conclusion

 We investigated code perplexity through various LLMs on a multilingual code corpus.
 Perplexity~\citep{jelinek:1977, huyen2019evaluation} is a simple, efficient, versatile, and straightforward intrinsic metric that can be applied universally across LLMs and tasks~\citep{huyen2019evaluation, xu2022polycoder}.
 Lower perplexity has been found to decrease error rate~\citep{bahl1983likelihood} and improve end-task performance~\citep{liu2019roberta, xu2022polycoder, nijkamp2023codegen}, offering an effective and efficient proxy for downstream metrics.
 Still, limited research has investigated LLM performance from this perspective.

-To fill this gap we conducted an empirical analysis of a sample of 1008 files coming from 657 GPL-licensed projects from GitHub, spanning 14 programming languages.
+To fill this gap we conducted an empirical analysis of a sample of 2254 files coming from 881 GPL-licensed projects from GitHub, spanning 14 programming languages.
 Through our analysis we evaluated code perplexity variation across languages, models, and datasets, and compared our results with two other empirical works~\citep{izadi2024language, xu2022polycoder}.
 We found that strongly-typed languages show lower code perplexity than dynamically typed languages.
-Scripting languages demonstrate higher perplexity, with Perl appearing universally high as opposed to Java which appears universally low in perplexity.
+Scripting languages demonstrate higher perplexity, with Shell appearing universally high as opposed to Java which appears universally low in perplexity.
 Although code comments often increase perplexity, the language ranking based on perplexity is barely affected.
 We did not identify any correlation between vocabulary or file size (in tokens) and code perplexity.
-Lastly, the average code perplexity depends on the employed LLM, but not on the code dataset.
+Lastly, average code perplexity depends on the employed LLM, whereas median language rankings are moderately stable when re-evaluating the same model on the \emph{PolyCoder} benchmark files.

 Our findings allow LLM researchers, developers, and users to know how beneficial the use of an LLM assistant can be in a software project depending on its language as well as what LLM to choose.
 Also, they can understand how a model's confidence is affected by different project, language, and code characteristics such as language verbosity and type system, vocabulary size, and code comments.